 The answer is to get the carburetor rebuilt and a new fuel filter if you have one.
 Even a proper cleaning of the fuel tank would be wise too.
 Add some new fuel lines, and you should be better than new.

-Here is a great video showing you how to clean the carbs on an ATV
+Here is a great video showing you how to clean the carbs:

 What I have Done Before

-What I did find was Fuel System Restorer From Restore (Amazon Link Ad) that made my old Suzuki Eiger 400 run like new again.
+What I did find was Fuel System Restorer From Restore (ad) that made my old Suzuki Eiger 400 run like new again.